St. John’s Red Storm

 Detroit Mercy Titans

-Detroit Mercy (Head Coach: TBA, Horizon League) – Three starters and eight letterwinners are expected to return in 2018-19…swingman Kameron Chatman, who declared for the NBA Draft but has not signed with an agent, led the Titans in scoring (17.8 ppg) and rebounding (8.3 rpg) en route to second-team All-Horizon League honors…he also shot 41percent from 3-point territory (60-of-145)…guard Jermaine Jackson Jr., who started 24 of 30 games as a freshman this past season, garnered All-Freshman team laurels for averaging 10.5 ppg to go with a team-high 80 assists…the Titans have been to six NCAA Tournaments and played in the 2010 and 2014 Legends Classics.
+Detroit Mercy (Head Coach: Mike Davis, Horizon League) – Mike Davis takes over at Detroit Mercy after building Texas Southern into a SWAC power…Davis owns a resume that boasts 352 wins in stops at Indiana, UAB, and Texas Southern…he inherits two starters and eight letterwinners from a year ago…guard Jermaine Jackson Jr., who started 24 of 30 games as a freshman this past season, garnered Horizon League All-Freshman team laurels for averaging 10.5 ppg to go with a team-high 80 assists…senior Josh McFolley is a 1,000-point scorer and is the leading returning scorer for the Titans at 11.1 ppg… the Titans have been to six NCAA Tournaments and played in the 2010 and 2014 Legends Classics.

 Bowling Green Falcons